Connect with us

 4. Qualified contractor

-You therefore need to engage someone who will see through your project from inception to completion.
+Choosing a contractor is an important step toward building your own home.
+You need to engage someone qualified enough to see through your project from inception to completion.

-READ: How to Pick a Contractor for Your Project
+RELATED: How to Pick a Contractor for Your Project

 Start by doing some research on individuals bidding for the job.
 How long have they been in business?
 What are some of their projects?
 Can they allow you to speak with their clients?